aarddict/android/doc/aarddict-android.rst

 Use device's `Back` button to go back (to previous article, or, if there is no previous article, to `Lookup` activity screen).
 Use device's `Search` button to close `Article View` activity screen and go straight to `Lookup Activity`.
+If `Article View` was launched from another application, closing `Article View` will return user to that application instead.

-Use device's volume control buttons or `Zoom In` and `Zoom Out` menu items in `Article View` activity to adjust article's text size.
+Use `Zoom In` and `Zoom Out` menu items in `Article View` activity to adjust article's text size.

+Use device's volume control buttons to scroll article text and to navigate to next/previous article.
+Volume down button will navigate to the next article when article is already scrolled to the bottom.
+Similarly, volume up button will navigate back when at the top.

 Use `View Online` menu item to see online version of current article in the web browser (this only works if dictionary's metadata includes server URL as is usually the case with Wikipedia, Wiktionary, Wikiquote and such).

 View list of currently open dictionaries by opening menu in `Lookup` activity and tapping `Dictionaries`.